 Spoofing attacks can also happen on a more technical level, through DNS or IP address spoofing.
 Spoofing in network security involves fooling a computer or network by using a falsified IP address, redirecting internet traffic at the DNS (Domain Name System) level, or faking ARP (Address Resolution Protocol) data within a local access network (LAN).
 Keep reading to learn more about IP spoofing attacks.

 Spoofing works like this: A hacker deceives victims by pretending to be someone or something they’re not.
 Once the hacker gains the victim’s trust, the danger is imminent.
 Email, phone, and SMS spoofers trick victims into turning over personal information, which can lead to financial fraud or identity theft.

 Hackers often use email spoofing to ensnare victims in phishing scams.
 Other types of spoofing target networks rather than individuals, with the goal of spreading malware, stealing data, bypassing security systems, or preparing for subsequent attacks.

-Because spoofing is based on deception, preventing and detecting spoofing attacks can be challenging.
+Because spoofing is based on deception, it can be challenging to prevent and detect spoofing attacks.
 That’s why it’s so important to protect yourself with strong, reliable internet security.
-Avast Free Antivirus constantly scans for incoming threats and keeps you protected against the kinds of phishing and malware attacks that spoofers love.
+Avast One constantly scans for incoming threats and keeps you protected against the kinds of phishing, malware, and virus attacks that spoofers love.